Corned Beef & Cabbage (Crockpot)

 • Point cut – can have more marbling but usually not uniform in size.

-collage of steps on adding ingredients to slow cooker for corned beef and cabbage
+ingredients for corned beef and cabbage on a table.

 just done cooking corned beef and cabbage